-3A.2.2 Pump Rotation
+3A.2.2 Unit Rotation

 Inside the control panel, make sure that all unit printed circuit boards are set to the manual override "Off" position.
-This is indicated by the middle position "X" on the three-position sliding switch as shown in Figure 3.1.
+This is indicated by the middle position "X" on the three-position sliding switch as shown in Figure 3.A.2.2.1.
+Refer to the wiring diagram for your system to confirm which boards are unit controller boards.